threader/AltanOS/Readme.md

-## AltanOS - started it's life as an overdue todo item of severe necessity, randomly being inspired to persue after reading trough the scripts of PC-Tuning and Atlas by 'amitvxv' and co. and having a handfull of recrent tricks worth looking into.
+## AltanOS - started it's life as an overdue todo item of severe necessity, randomly being inspired to persue after stumbling over and reading trough the scripts of PC-Tuning and Atlas by 'amitvxv' and co.
+JIT for me to be re-installing a Windows having a handfull of recrent tricks worth looking into.

 This project is _undergoing change_, (_not much_) testing and _has not settled_.
 It _might not run as expected_, _experience_ adviced, so is a _fresh install/Windows image_.
-Be prepared to step trough the script with PowerShell ISE. _This will remove all removable non-core Windows packages for all users on the system._ And I _warn_ on a Win 11 Home I was looking this winter going trough and otherwise picking out bits of hardening i wanted for that system [somehow(?)](https://github.com/threader/AltanOS/blob/main/src/harden-AltanOS.cmd#L100) the password and pin for that user did not work after, this was a Microsoft Account connected device where the only way to log on again and change tha pin and passwords were online trough Microsoft being online, needless to say i will be stuffing in two local users , one $USER-adm in my next gesture to sanity and logic.
+Be prepared to step trough the script with PowerShell ISE. _This will remove all non essential Windows core packages for all users on the system._ And I _warn_ on a Win 11 Home I was looking this winter going trough and otherwise picking out bits of hardening i wanted for that system, [somehow(?)](https://github.com/threader/AltanOS/blob/main/src/harden-AltanOS.cmd#L100) the password and pin for the user/machine did not work after, this was a Microsoft account connected device where the only way to log back on and change tha pin and passwords were the online login...
+Needless to say I will be stuffing in two local users, one $USER-adm and one $USER-user in my next gesture to sanity and logic.

 One goal of this project is to optimize/minimize and harden Windows systems, making the deployed system more maintainable with tools like WinGet, UniGetUI and the 3rd party module 'PSWindowsUpdate'.
 Especially importent on Win 10 as the Windows Update feature there is...well, more of a random occurance?

-I might end up creating some recovery env. where it might make sense shoehorning Bitlocker into some version of 'Winnt'.
-A 'minimal' Buildroot Linux that verifies the system image loading, 4 ways?
-Need tools for dumping the TMP etc, maybe use the 'Darling' project and compile to deploy 'Darwin/OSX/something franken'(OpenDarwin and apple xnu recovery), the ideas and possibilities that are appearing in my notes will take time to organize and think trough properly, see my take on [OneFileLinux](https://github.com/threader/elks and https://github.com/threader/OneFileLinux) and [Dizzying notes:](https://github.com/threader/AltanOS/blob/main/notes.txt)
+I might end up creating some recovery env. where a prepared and exported a .wim as the result running this script that may be booted as say Read Only by GRUB.
+The ideas and possibilities in my notes will take time to think trough properly, see my take on [OneFileLinux](https://github.com/threader/OneFileLinux) and [Dizzying notes:](https://github.com/threader/AltanOS/blob/main/notes.txt)

-This project is now in a temporary state and include binaries that will need to be removed/sorted etc. A forced update to this repository is planned to keep the weight minimal.
+This project is now in a temporary state and include binaries that will be removed/sorted etc. A forced update to this repository is planned in the near future to keep the weight minimal.

 End of warnings?
 ---
 Run AltanOS.cmd from It's parent directory and the rest happens with some interaction.
 There are some pauses for input and information text, and even an unexpected pause where i think the correct thing is to press Y or ENTER, uninstalling Edge needs a mouse button click, 'PSWindowsUpdate' also require NuGet that requires confirmation.
+And some WinGet packages absolutley require you to press 'Y' or a swallow randomly implodes outside.

-This project will copy itself to the system partition equivlent to C:\AltanOS and store downloaded files in C:\AltanOS.inst
+This project will copy itself to the system partition equivlent to C:\AltanOS and store downloadeds in C:\AltanOS.inst

 - Important notes:
 	* Remember to grab the submodules.